EnoxRCT/OpenRCT2-LitterEditor/README.md

 Don't touch `app.js`, even though it's just an empty file.
 Its existence makes Nodemon happy, and Nodemon is what watches your files for changes & fires off new dev builds for hot reloading.

-Thanks to [wisnia74](https://github.com/wisnia74/openrct2-typescript-mod-template) for providing the template for this mod and readme.
+Thanks to [Basssiiie](https://github.com/Basssiiie) and [wisnia74](https://github.com/wisnia74/openrct2-typescript-mod-template) for providing the template for this mod and readme.